Share the love

 Healthy Diet – consuming a healthy diet consisting of a variety of foods in the right proportions and amounts can help you maintain a healthy weight and improve some menopausal symptoms.

-CBT (Cognitive Behavioural Therapy) – CBT is provided through counseling/therapy sessions which target low moods and anxiety: two common symptoms of menopause.
+CBT (Cognitive Behavioural Therapy) – CBT is provided through counselling/therapy sessions which target low moods and anxiety, two common symptoms of menopause.
 Through CBT, a therapist can help you manage your problems by thinking and behaving in a different way.

 Consult a GP or Gynaecologist